jjuly11/Dream_Project/README.md

 # Chatbot Psuedo Code (**Project Dream**)

-This project is a simple chatbot for the user to coduct a conversation with.
-Althought simple this chatbot nicknamed Dream is robust and is able to handle multi meaning worlds and answer appropriately, If an answer isn't avaliable then it produces a generic message stating that it doesn't understand the statement.
-Dream uses simple encryption to save user data.
+This project is a simple chatbot for the user to conduct a conversation with.
+Althought simple this chatbot nicknamed Dream is robust and is able to handle multi meaning worlds and answer appropriately, If an answer isn't avaliable then it produces a random select message from its database stating that it doesn't understand the query.
+Dream Has a simple cli that allows the user to enter querys from 5 categories of which the question can be directed to the chatbot or asking the chatbot about the user themself.

+##Feature List
++ Encrypts User Data
++ Is able to carry out a simple simple conversation based on 5 categories.
++ Very lightweight
++ Offers simple typo detection
++ Can recognize a small number of synonyms

 ## Initial Setup Stage (First Boot)